 From the crown, green grass grows up from the crown and roots grows down into the soil.
 Yet, while this "brain" controls many functions of grass growth, it cannot think.
 It can only perform genetic responses to circumstances it's place in.
 These circumstances range from the amount of water and sunlight the plant receives, to disease problems, to temperature and nutrient uptake, etc.

 Grass will not perform essential functions, such as growing deeper roots, unless there are conditions that force it to do so.
 For example, if you consistently over-water the grass to the point the ground is almost continually wet, the grass is able to get enough water from shallow roots.
 Therefore, the grass crown will not send out signals to grow deeper roots.
 Shallow roots will come with its own set of problems.
 It means the grass is less able to handle stress during drought conditions.
+In warm season grass, shallow roots will often grow only in the thatch and not in the soil, which can harm or eventually kill the grass.
 Shallow rooting often exists where homeowners have automatic sprinklers set either once or multiple times each day for extended periods.

 Something occurs inside grass as a response to drought.
 As grass begins to become drought stressed, it produces a hormone chemical called Abscisic Acid or ABA.
 (Dr. Nick Christians, Fundamentals of Turfgrass Management) The deeper the drought, the more hormone it makes.
 The acid signals the stomata to close keeping moisture inside the plant longer.
 The slower growth thickens the cuticle (grass leaf surface) and signals the roots to develop a more extensive root system by growing deeper and more extensively into the soil.